 About the course

-Electric Traction Systems (ETS) is a four day course is presented by expert lecturers and practitioners who have worked on railway systems around the world and aims to provide delegates with a high level of understanding around the current and future practice in traction design and interface systems, from both a technical and managerial view.
+Electric Traction Systems (ETS) is a four day course presented by a host of expert lecturers and practitioners who have worked on railway systems around the world and aims to provide delegates with a high level of understanding around the current and future practice in traction design and interface systems, from both a technical and managerial view.

 Each day, the course programme will cover a key aspect of Electric Traction Systems, giving you a complete guide to this vital aspect of railway engineering.

 - Day 1: Fundamentals; overview of ETS systems, calculating performance, techniques for energy saving, signalling and control systems, braking and control architecture

 - Day 2: Drives; DC and AC traction, induction motors, motor control, power converters and inverters, technical visit (optional)

 - Day 3: System and Interfaces; AC / DC rail electrification, electromagnetic compatibility , auxiliary power for rolling stock, on board control and monitoring

 - Day 4: Practicalities; safety management, software safety and dependability, future ideas and case studies

 Upon attendance to ETS, delegates will receive the following: